justeslam/offsec2/notes/tmux.md

 To paste terminal contents to a normal file:
 - Copy the text: select the text and press mouse left-button with shift key press too.
-- Paste the text with shift key + middle-button
+- Paste the text with shift key + middle-button lowercase g -> go all the way to the top uppercase G -> go all the way to the bottom

 #### Tmux Logging